 Some years later, the name Parc-aux-Cerfs, which literally means stag park, began to be whispered at Louis XV’s court.
 Parc-aux-Cerfs, also known as the King’s Birdcage, was alleged to be where the King’s “harem” lived.
 Parc-aux-Cerfs was in a quarter of Versailles called Parc-aux-Cerfs, and it also happened to be the same neighborhood where Madame de Pompadour, Louis XV’s favorite, settled after her physical relationship with him ended in 1752.

 Madame de Pompadour liked being the King’s favorite and wanted to maintain her position, but it came under threat in 1753 when the King fell for Marie Louise O’Murphy.
-O’Murphy was the daughter of an Irish shoemaker.
-She was called Morphise by courtiers and became known as the model for a famous painting created by François Boucher.
-She was also a lesser mistress to the King, got pregnant by him, and gave birth on 20 June 1754 to his illegitimate daughter, Agathe-Louise de Saint-Antoine de Saint-André.
+She was the daughter of an Irish shoemaker called Morphise by courtiers and she became known as the model for a famous painting created by François Boucher.
+O’Murphy was also a lesser mistress to the King, got pregnant by him, and gave birth on 20 June 1754 to his illegitimate daughter, Agathe-Louise de Saint-Antoine de Saint-André.

 In order to prevent further rivals and similar situations, Madame de Pompadour decided to take action.
 She organized a constant stream of very young beauties to entertain the bored King in his bedroom.
 The beauties were housed at a small house in Parc-aux-Cerfs purchased in 1755 by the King.
 This house was later described by some people as a seraglio.
 The King did not visit the beauties at the little house but rather had them escorted discretely to and from the palace when he requested a rendezvous, and, from all accounts, most people at the time had no idea anything inappropriate was happening.

 The bevy of beauties that Madame de Pompadour supplied and supervised were low-class but supposedly virginal women.
 This was done to ensure Louis XV would not acquire any dreaded venereal disease.
 But a venereal disease was not Madame de Pompadour’s only fear.
 There was also fear a girl might get pregnant, similar to O’Murphy.
-To deal with that, Madame de Pompadour ensured the girls were given a dowry and married off to unsuspecting men or that they became the wives of distant relatives of the King’s.
+To deal with that, Madame de Pompadour ensured the girls were given a dowry and married off when they became pregnant to unsuspecting men or she ensure that they became the wives of distant relatives of the King’s.